lawrenceh1850/AAMCtour/README.md

 - [x] redo the form for branching logic
   - [x] UI after submitting the form
   - [x] duplicate form submission
+- [x] page starts halfway down on load
 - [ ] airport deletion doesn't work - just deletes FIFO regardless of which city is deleted
+- [ ] CO2 calculation
+- [ ] import airport list
 - [ ] you can add arbitrary names that are not in the airport and this breaks the calculate emissions button
-- [x] page starts halfway down on load
 - [ ] deleting a destination and then recalculating emissions breaks the infographic
 - [ ] take out the flying / other means
 - [ ] basic mobile friendly cleanup - most people using it on desktop